MayCXC/derp/README.md

 ## Synopsis

-`envy` cannot be executed directly. rather, `envy.sh` can be sourced from `$PATH` by a POSIX UPU Shell, either interactively or in an executable script. such scripts can be generated and placed in a convenient directory, like the root of a version controlled repository, with the executable `envx`:
+`envy` cannot be executed directly. rather, `envy.sh` can be sourced from `$PATH` by a POSIX UPU Shell, either interactively or by an executable script. such scripts can be generated and placed in a convenient directory, like the root of a version controlled repository, with the executable `envx`:

 ```sh